CalebTalley2024/Artifiical-Intelligence-for-Nim/ReadME.md

+# 1
-# 1 name of the game: Nim
+- name of the game: Nim
+- Who solved the game: Charles Bouton